Click on the links below

 The pearl of Rosario Strait.

-The first island getaway south of the border is Lummi, a far easier island to get to than its more famous cousins.
-A small county ferry makes the short crossing at least once an hour throughout the day.
+A small county ferry makes the short crossing from the mainland to the island at least once an hour throughout the day.
 The crossing is cash only, so plan ahead.
-A car and driver costs $13.
+A car and driver costs $13, with each additional passenger costing $7.
+Walkers and cyclists pay $7.

-Once on the island, one essential stop is Willows Inn Restaurant.
-The New York Times called it one of just 10 restaurants in the world worth a plane ride, citing its “obsessive” focus on fresh, local ingredients and Blaine Wetzel, a 29-year-old chef who previously worked at Noma in Copenhagen, the “best restaurant in the world.”
-Wetzel was just named one of the best new chefs of 2012 by Food and Wine magazine.
+An essential stop is The Willows Inn, often considered a destination in and of itself.
+The New York Times called it one of just 10 restaurants in the world worth a plane ride, citing its “obsessive” focus on fresh, local ingredients and Blaine Wetzel, a young chef who previously worked at the world-renowned Noma restaurant in Copenhangen.

 For more info, visit lummi-island.com.